JParkinson1991/phpcodesniffer-standards/docs/Standards/JPSR12/Sections/Files.md

 /**
  * This is a docblock
  *
- * Too many blank lines above me.
+ * Only the maximum 1 blank line above me.
  */
 class Test
 {